-In this article, I will give a few suggestions for finding and using video clips in the classroom.
+In this article, I will give a few suggestions for finding and Teaching ESL with Videos.
+Check out Part 1 to get you started.

 Finding useful video clips is easy with YouTube’s search feature.
 One suggestion is to do a search for “2013’s funniest videos” or “2013 viral videos” or “hilarious TV commercials”.
 If you do a search on Google, you might come up with pages like this: